stulu08/Applications/mc-client/README.md

 - Capes
 - Blaze Effect
 - (with settings, color etc)
+## Commands
+- help
+- f
+- more comming soon
 ## How to install:
-- Download the release .zip folder
+- Download the zip folder of the latest version (V.1.0.0)
+- Unzip the folder(not needed)
+- Put the "Stulu Client" folder in %appdata%/minecraft/versions
-- Put it in %appdata%/minecraft/versions/StuluClient
+- Put the "stulu" folder in %appdata%/minecraft
-- Unzip
-- Create minecraft profile
+- Create a new minecraft profile with the version "Stulu Client"(between 1.8.0 and 1.7.10)
-- Execute the profile
+- Launch the new profile

 #### [License](LICENSE)
 ### © 2020 Stulu